bonny/WordPress-Simple-History/readme.txt

 = 2.7.x (nnn 2016) =

+- Changed: Changes to "Front Page Displays" in "Reading Settings" now show the name of the old and new page (before only id was logged).
+- Changed: Changes to "Default Post Category" and "Default Mail Category" in "Writing Settings" now show the name of the old and new category (before only id was logged).
+- Fixed: Changes in Permalink Settings were not logged correctly.
 - Fixed: Actions done with [WP CLI](https://wp-cli.org/) was not correctly attributed.
 Now the log should say "WP-CLI" intead of "Other" for actions done in WP CLI.

 = 2.7 (May 2016) =